dovecot/documentation/source/configuration_manual/authentication/pam.rst

 Service name
 =============

-The PAM configuration is usually in the ``/etc/pam.d/ directory``, but some systems may use a single file, ``/etc/pam.conf``.
+The PAM configuration is usually in the ``/etc/pam.d/`` directory, but some systems may use a single file, ``/etc/pam.conf``.
 By default Dovecot uses dovecot as the PAM service name, so the configuration is read from ``/etc/pam.d/dovecot``.
 You can change this by giving the wanted service name